11 Bands Who Wouldn’t Be Here Without Sepultura

 Few heavy metal bands have had such a storied and fascinating career as Sepultura.
 The Brazilian quartet rose to fame playing furious serrated thrash with a death metal edge, before shifting their sound by incorporating tribal rhythms and nihilistic atmosphere on game-changing albums like Chaos A.D. and Roots.
 Credited by many as having both introducing the world to extreme metal and helping to create nu-metal, Sepultura’s seething, ritualistic influence can be felt all throughout heavy music and the bands who play it.

-Today, on the 26th anniversary of Chaos A.D.’s release, we look at the bands who wouldn’t exist today were it not for Sepultura.
+We look at the bands who wouldn’t exist today were it not for Sepultura.
 Here are 11 that come to mind…

 The first thing one probably associates with Hatebreed’s music is muscles — the band’s distinct sound comes off as immediately brawny.
 But far from being just a hardcore band, Hatebreed unique approach has always incorporated the more brolic, no-nonsense side of thrash metal.
 That stripped-to-the-skin metallic aspect is all thanks to Sepultura, whose patented thrash soundremoved a lot of the fantastical floof in the genre and focused on the stark, primal rage behind it.
 One imagines Jasta and Co. would be more than pleased to be included on this list.